By Aly W. | First published August 4, 2018 | Last modified April 16, 2021

 Estradiol and its esters are usually used in transfeminine people by the oral, sublingual, transdermal, intramuscular, and/or subcutaneous routes (Wiki).

 Oral estradiol is available in the form of tablets of estradiol or estradiol valerate.
-Administration of estradiol by the oral route has issues with bioavailability and often achieves low estradiol levels, which can limit its estrogenic efficacy and result in inadequate testosterone suppression (Wiki; Leinung et al., 2018; Leinung, 2014).
+Administration of estradiol by the oral route has issues with bioavailability and often achieves relatively low estradiol levels, which can result in inadequate testosterone suppression depending on the antiandrogen (Wiki; Leinung, 2014; Leinung et al., 2018).
+Oral estradiol is not a favorable choice in the case of estrogen monotherapy due to the high estradiol levels required.
 Oral estradiol tablets can notably be taken sublingually instead of orally.
 Sublingual administration of estradiol tablets has as much as 5-fold higher bioavailability than when taken by the oral route (Wiki).
 However, sublingual estradiol has a very short duration (Wiki) and it may be advisable to take it in divided doses throughout the day to maintain steadier estradiol levels.
 Oral estradiol valerate tablets can be taken sublingually similarly to estradiol (Wiki; Aly W., 2019).
-Buccal administration of estradiol has similar properties to sublingual administration but is less used (Wiki).
+Buccal administration of estradiol has similar properties to sublingual administration but is less often used and has not been studied as much (Wiki).

-Transdermal estradiol patches can be used, but two to four maximum-dose patches may be required to achieve estradiol levels sufficient for full testosterone suppression in transfeminine people, at least with estrogen monotherapy (Wiki).
-Likewise, transdermal estradiol gel can be used, but many pumps or packets may be required to achieve adequate estradiol levels.
-Genital application of transdermal estradiol, specifically to the scrotum or neolabia, can result in much higher estradiol levels than application to conventional skin sites like the arms, abdomen, and buttocks (Aly W., 2019; Aly W., 2019).
+Transdermal estradiol is available as patches, gel, emulsions, and sprays (Wiki).
+They are usually applied to skin sites such as the arms, abdomen, and buttocks.
+In the case of estrogen monotherapy, two to four maximum-dose patches or many pumps or packets of gel may be required to achieve estradiol levels sufficient for full testosterone suppression in transfeminine people (Wiki).
+Genital application of transdermal estradiol, specifically to the scrotum or neolabia, can result in much higher estradiol levels than application to conventional skin sites in this context (Aly W., 2019; Aly W., 2019).

-For injectable estradiol esters, either intramuscular or subcutaneous injection can be performed.
-Subcutaneous injection is easier, less painful, and more convenient than the intramuscular route, and is preferred.
+Injectable estradiol esters can be administered via either intramuscular or subcutaneous injection.
+In the case of intramuscular injection, possible injection sites include the deltoid muscle (upper arm), vastus lateralis and rectus femoris muscles (thigh), and ventrogluteal muscle (buttocks).
+Subcutaneous injection of estradiol esters, while less commonly used, is easier, less painful, and more convenient than the intramuscular route (Wiki).
+However, the maximum volume that can be injected subcutaneously is less than that which can be injected intramuscularly (depending on the site up to 1.5–3 mL and up to 2–5 mL, respectively) (Hopkins, & Arias, 2013; Usach et al., 2019).
 Injections of estradiol esters can easily achieve high levels of estradiol and, depending on the estradiol ester in question, last for days to weeks.
 An injection of PEP, which in contrast to other estradiol esters should always be administered by intramuscular injection, lasts for months.
 However, the availability of PEP is very limited, with its use mostly restricted to the Nordic region of Europe (Wiki).

 Table: Available forms and recommended doses of estradiol (for adults/non-adolescents):